migueldeicaza/mono-wasm/README.md

 TODO (now):

-* get `System.Console.PrintLine("hello world")` running

-TODO (later):

 * do a C# IR linker pass to reduce the size of the assemblies (mscorlib is currently too big)
 * work on patches for mono based on the changes made in the fork
-* merge the WebAssembly upstream code into the mono/llvm fork so that the compiler can target wasm32
+* merge the WebAssembly LLVM code into the mono/llvm fork so that the compiler can target wasm32
 * write a simple tool that does the IR -> wasm generation (instead of calling llc + the binaryen tools) so that we can better control linking optimizations (ex.
 LTO)
-* investigate threads, sockets, file system, debugger, stack unwinding...
+* investigate threads, sockets, debugger, stack unwinding (+ scanning for the GC), simd and atomic operations, etc.
-* better heap management (madvise), currently uses too much memory